swisscom/bugbounty/README.md

 Swisscom's customer systems or customer systems outsourced to Swisscom are explicitly out of scope.

-A non-exhaustive list of assets is maintained here as an authoritative source of the programme scope: https://github.com/swisscom/bugbounty/scope.
+A non-exhaustive list of assets is maintained here as an [authoritative source of the programme scope](scope).
 Participants must ensure to restrict their research and testing activities as defined in the *in-scope* and *out-of-scope* lists.
 Note that items in the *out-of-scope* list take precedence over the *in-scope* items.
 Testing